-This two tier common test for IITs, NITs and IIITs will replace IIT-JEE and AIEEE from 2013.
-A composite score calculated from JEE-Main performance and student’s class XII/equivalent marks will be considered for initial screening.
+This two tier common test for IITs (Indian Institutes of Technology), NITs (National Institutes of Technology) and IIITs (Indian Institutes of Information Technology) has replaced earlier IIT-JEE and AIEEE from 2013.
+A composite score is calculated from JEE-Main performance and your class XII (or equivalent exam) marks This score is considered for initial screening.

-Admission process for IITs from 2013
+Admission Process for IITs

-Candidates aspiring to get into NITs are required to give only JEE Main.
-There would be 40% weightage for performance in Class XII Board marks normalized on percentile basis through an appropriate formula and 60% weightage for performance in JEE Main.
+If you are aspiring to get admission to NITs and other institutes only, then you need to give only JEE Main exam.
+There is 40% weightage for performance in Class XII Board marks normalized on percentile basis and 60% weightage for performance in JEE Main.

 JEE Test Pattern